 8.1 In all situations you should ensure those in your organisation who can act (within their remit) to prevent further harm have the information to do so.
 This includes supporting the person at risk.
 Depending on the situation you may need to pass information to and work together with other organisations such as the Police and the Local Authority safeguarding team.

-8.2 If necessary, consult with Case Management Group/chair [Amend for your organisation] and with the Local Authority/the Police and decide which of the following actions need to be taken.
+8.2 If necessary, consult with Case Management Group and with the Local Authority/the Police and decide which of the following actions need to be taken.

 8.3 Contact the police if (where the crime took place)